 Catalysts for Collaboration

 The Catalysts for Collaboration website presents a set of best practices and case studies to encourage digital rights activists to take a more collaborative approach and include strategic litigation in their campaigns.
-The website was developed by Nani during her time as a 2016-2017 fellow at the Berkman Klein Center for Internet & Society at Harvard University.
+The project was developed by Nani during her time as a 2016-2017 fellow at the Berkman Klein Center for Internet & Society at Harvard University.
 The project’s website was updated in 2020 with three new language versions, a new design, and additional case studies.

 Manual on Freedom of Expression Law for South Sudan